Andrew Bolt

-Andrew Bolt (born 26 September 1959) is an Australian right-wing social and political commentator.
+Andrew Bolt (born 26 September 1959) is an Australian conservative social and political commentator.
 He has worked at the News Corp-owned newspaper company The Herald and Weekly Times (HWT) for many years, for both The Herald and its successor, the Herald Sun.
 His current roles include blogger and columnist at the Herald Sun and host of television show The Bolt Report each weeknight.
 In Australia, Bolt is a controversial public figure, who has frequently been accused of abrasive demeanour, racist views and inappropriate remarks on various political and social issues.

 Background

-Bolt is a first-generation Australian who was born in Adelaide, his parents being newly-arrived Dutch immigrants.
+Bolt was born in Adelaide, his parents being newly-arrived Dutch immigrants.
 He spent his childhood in remote rural areas, including Tarcoola, South Australia, while his father worked as a school teacher and principal.
 After completing secondary school at Murray Bridge High School, Bolt travelled and worked overseas before returning to Australia and beginning an arts degree at the University of Adelaide.
 Dropping out of university he took up a cadetship with The Age, a Melbourne broadsheet newspaper.
 His roles at The Age included sports writer, prior to joining The Herald.
 His time as a reporter included a period as the newspaper's Asia correspondent, based first in Hong Kong and later in Bangkok.
-He worked for the Hawke Government on two election campaigns.
+He worked for the Hawke government on two election campaigns.